 - Newsletter sign-up

-Rangefinders use what is called a leaf shutter; a shutter consisting of identical overlapping metal blades (leaves) which open and close in order to expose the film for a specified period of time to capture an image.
+Our rangefinders use what is called a leaf shutter; a shutter consisting of very fine identical overlapping metal blades (leaves) which open and close in order to expose the film for a specified period of time to capture an image.
 The shutter is a clockwork mechanism and is powered by a strong spring tensioned by setting the shutter speed before each exposure.